 And it doesn't just stop there... we provide ongoing service, care and support so that your CPAP machine keeps you sleeping well for years to come.

 How common is Obstructive Sleep Apnoea?

-Obstructive sleep apnoea (OSA) is a common medical condition.
-It affects about 1 in 20 adults.
+Obstructive Sleep Apnoea (OSA) is a common medical condition affecting about 1 in 20 adults.
 It is most common in middle-aged men, in fact 1 in 10 men aged 45 years or over have this medical condition.
 It also frequently occurs in women aged 65 and over.

 What are the warning signs?